zeus-fyi/zeus/README.md

 ## Hercules ##

-Hercules is web3 middleware that manages web3 infrastruture and connections to other middleware packages, such as web3signer, chain snapshot downloading, setting up mev-boost, orchestrating transcations and client switching, and much more.
+Hercules is web3 middleware that manages web3 infrastruture and connections to other middleware packages, such as web3signer, chain snapshot downloading, setting up mev-boost, orchestrating transcations and client switching, key generation and management, and much more.

 See demos section for api calls, you'll need to get a bearer token from us first while we're in beta testing.
 More documentation to come.
 Schedule a demo: https://calendly.com/alex-zeus-fyi/zeus-demo